6 systems seeking post-acute care talent

 Note: This is not an exhaustive list.
 Job listings were compiled from online job seeker websites.

+2. NYU Langone Health (New York City) is seeking a post-acute care coordinator for NYU Langone Hospital-Long Island.

+3. Loyola Medicine (Maywood, Ill.) is seeking a case manager for post acute rehabilitation units in Melrose Park, Ill.

-4. Texas Health Resources (Dallas) is seeking a post-acute care rehabilitation registered nurse.
+4. Christus Health (Irving, Texas) is seeking a registered nurse for post-acute surgery in Texarkana, Texas.

+5. NYC Health + Hospitals (New York City) is seeking a social worker.